The 8 Most Dangerous Reptiles in the World

 King cobras are native to Southeast Asia, India and Southern China.
 Its thin body can exceed 5 meters in length and is considered the largest of the poisonous snakes.
 To distinguish from other snake species, we can see they have a a hood which extends when they are in a defensive position.
 They also have two large ‘occipitals’ which are large individual scales on the back of their head.
 Only the King Cobra has this particular type of scale pattern.

 Find out more dangerous Asian animals with our guide to the deadliest reptiles in India.

 2. Taipan snakes

 The inland taipan inhabits the black soiled inland areas of Australia, but there are also coastal taipans which are similarly deadly.
-While many will want to protect against this deadliness, like all Australian snakes there are laws in place to protect them from us.
-How deadly they are also depends on how much venom actually does into the bloodstream, but even the smallest drop can be potentially lethal.
+While many people want to protect against this deadliness, like all Australian snakes, there are laws in place to protect them from us.
+How deadly they are also depends on how much venom actually goes into the bloodstream, but even the smallest drop of taipan venom can be potentially lethal.

 3. Russell's viper (Daboia russelii)

 The Russell's viper is sometimes known as the chain viper and their reason for being on our most deadly list is due to the number of incidents which have been recorded against humans.
 They don't necessarily go looking for trouble, but if they feel like they are being cornered or in danger, they will become particularly aggressive.